 I enjoy using a single app for mapping, drone updates and general flights.
 Unfortunately we’ve used a DJI app for updating firmware and a second app for planning mapping missions.
 Fingers crossed that Autel continues using their Explorer app with the Nano series.
 This is the most likely path to mapping with the Nano.

 Supply Chain matters

 Supply chain issues with microchips have affected everything from graphics cards to drones.
 Autel announced their two new drones in late September.
 It’s now mid November and the drone isn’t available yet.
 I’m sure their goal is to have it under Christmas trees, but time is running out!
 Autel had to release a second version of the EVO II with different components to keep manufacturing.
 I suspect that the chip shortage is behind the delayed release of the Autel Nano and Lite drones.

-I’m waiting for Autel’s Nano drones to hit the market so that we can find out if it lives up to the hype.
-Then we’ll finally be able to determine how well it will actually work for mapping.
+I’m waiting for Autels’ Nano drones to hit the market so that we can find out if they live up to the hype.
+Then we’ll finally be able to determine how well they actually work for mapping.
 The Nano has so much potential!
 We’re excited here at Civil Tracker to finally have some competition for the Mavic Mini.

 In the mean time check out our tests and work on mapping with the mavic mini.

-The Mini started shipping early January 2022.
+The Autel Mini finally started shipping early January 2022.
 It’s become an excellent micro drone and is winning over many reviewers.
-At this point in time there is no mapping autopilot functionality built into the Autel app and no third party apps available for flying the Autel Nano or Nano+.
-In short as of January do not buy the Nano for mapping.
+Although, at this point, there is no mapping autopilot functionality built into the Autel app, and no third party apps available for flying the Autel Nano or Nano+.
+In conclusion, as of January the Nano is not appropriate for mapping.